SilhDing/SilhDing.github.io/source/_posts/shoppingweb.md

 ## Middle-end Server

 Each middle-end server would continuously get a request from the master front-end server and process it with the cache.
-In addition, it will also detec whether scale-in or scale-out for middle-tier is necessary.
+In addition, it will also detect whether scale-in or scale-out for middle-tier is necessary.
 If so, it would notify the master server to kill or launch middle-end servers accordingly.

 ## Cache and Database

 When it comes to database and cache, consistency appears to the top priority.
 While read-only operations might be executed on cache directly, write operations might cause more trouble as we have to go all the way to the database, and might have to invalidate some cache entries as well.
-It would become more complex and troublesome if there are mutiple clients or caches in the system.
+It would become more complex and troublesome if there are multiple clients or caches in the system.

 In this project, we will not do anything about database and cache, not to mention any consistency models.
 We only wrote a very simple interface to execute some operations on a cache.
-If you want to learn more about cache-realted technologies, you may refer to my another post on distributed system and file caching.
+If you want to learn more about cache-related technologies, you may refer to my another post on distributed system and file caching.
 (If you do not see such a post, probably I am still working on it)

 # Scalability